Cyprus entry requirements for United States passport holders

 Proof of departure from Cyprus or Schengen area

-Immigration officers routinely ask for a return or onward ticket showing you leave Cyprus within 90 days.
-Budget airlines at Larnaca and Paphos airports check this before issuing a boarding pass.
-A bus or ferry ticket to another Schengen country also works.Required
+Immigration officers routinely ask for a return or onward ticket showing you leave Cyprus (or the Schengen zone) within 90 days.
+Budget airlines flying into Larnaca and Paphos enforce this strictly at check-in.Required

 Proof of accommodation